 The NPFC Convention contains a specific article on compliance and enforcement, Article 17.
 Each Party shall investigate any allegation that vessels entitled to fly its flag have violated any provision of the Convention or any measures adopted by the Commission, and take appropriate actions if the allegation is proven to be correct.
-The flag state shall order its vessel to leave the Convention Area if involved in the commission of a serious violation.
-24 The NPFC Convention goes further than other treaties concerning beneficial owners, as it specifies that the flag state shall ensure, to the greatest extent possible, compliance by its nationals, and fishing vessels owned, operated, or controlled by its nationals.
+The flag state shall order its vessel to leave the Convention Area if involved in the commission of a serious violation.24 The NPFC Convention goes further than other treaties concerning beneficial owners, as it specifies that the flag state shall ensure, to the greatest extent possible, compliance by its nationals, and fishing vessels owned, operated, or controlled by its nationals.
 Like other instruments, it requires that sanctions shall be adequate in severity to be effective in securing compliance, and shall deprive offenders of the benefits accruing from their illegal activities.

-15) Noting the adequate provisions in the Convention, the text should also contain follow-up actions by the flag state that include application of sanctions of sufficient gravity as to be effective in securing compliance, such as depriving offenders of benefits, and refusal, suspension, or withdrawal of authorizations.
+- 15) Noting the adequate provisions in the Convention, the text should also contain follow-up actions by the flag state that include application of sanctions of sufficient gravity as to be effective in securing compliance, such as depriving offenders of benefits, and refusal, suspension, or withdrawal of authorizations. - 16) Consider establishment of a Compliance Committee for reviewing implementation of measures adopted by the Commission.